top of page

 Figure 4: Radar Satellite Imagery.
 Source: BreakingDefense.com

-A technical comparison table of the characteristics, advantages and disadvantages of multispectral and radar remote sensing can be accessed here and some of the applications involving either or both of them can be accessed here.
+A technical comparison table of the characteristics, advantages and disadvantages of Multispectral and Radar Remote Sensing can be accessed here and some of the applications involving either or both of them can be accessed here.

-'So if Multispectral and Radar Remote Sensing techniques are so useful and cater to a wide variety of often-mutually-exclusive applications, then what is Hyperspectral Imaging and where does its utility lie?'.
+So if Multispectral and Radar Remote Sensing techniques have different strengths and cater to a wide variety of often-mutually-exclusive applications, then what is Hyperspectral Remote Sensing and where does its utility lie?.

 1. Hyperspectral Imaging